Likelihood to Recommend Perfect

 is an obvious inclusion: Using Logstash with it's native DevOps stack its really rational

 Read full review Return on Investment Positive: Learning curve was relatively easy for our team.
 We were up and running within a sprint.
 Positive: Managing Logstash has generally been easy.
 We configure it, and usually, don't have to worry about misbehavior.
 Negative: Updating/Rehydrating Logstash servers have been little challenging.
 We sometimes even loose data while Logstash is down.
 It requires more in-depth research and experiments to figure the fine-grained details.
 Negative: This is now one more application/skill/server to manage.
 Like any other servers, it requires proper grooming or else you will get in trouble.
 This is also a single point of failure which can have the ability to make other servers useless if it is not running.
-Read full review Mulesoft can be used to provide an integration platform to a large number of systems like Salesforce, ODBC, JDBC, SAP, Mongo DB, etc. An excellent option to develop microservices and real-time integrations.
-Not as robust in handling large data volumes, Informatica is better in that respect.
-Read full review ScreenShots Anypoint Platform Screenshots
+Read full review It has made and positive effect on my work.
+It has saved me a lot of time for my needs.
+Read full review ScreenShots